michaelherold/pyIsEmail/README.rst

     $ pip install pyIsEmail

 Don't have pip installed?
-Try installingit by running this from the command line:
+Try installing it by running this from the command line:

 .. code-block:: bash